What to Do When Dogs Eat PoopUpdated: July 12, 2022

-Coprophagia is the fancy way of scientists naming your dog's habit of eating his poop.
+"Why do dogs eat their own poop?
+Coprophagia is the scientific way of experts naming your dog's habit of eating their poop."

 The biggest reason why your puppy eats his poop is because he probably learned it from his mother.
 A mother dog eats her puppies' poop for two reasons.
 One, for cleanliness.
 Two, protection from other animals because the scent of poop makes it so easy for other animals to locate her litter.

-Your puppy must've learned it from his mother.
-As a responsible pet parent, it is up to you to clean your pup's mess immediately before he'll have the chance of eating it.
-By doing so, this will persuade him not to do it and he will eventually grow out of it.
+Your puppy may have learned it from their mother.
+As a responsible pet parent, it is up to you to clean your puppy's mess immediately before they have the chance of eating it.
+By doing so, this will persuade them not to do it and he will eventually grow out of it.

 If you have an adult dog who suddenly eats poop, it may or may not be a sign that something is wrong but consider the following cases for possible medical concerns: Your dog has never been a poop-eater before but suddenly becomes one and shows other symptoms of illness like pale or swollen gums, unusual tiredness and fever or; your dog has never been a poop-eater but suddenly grows a strong interest in eating other dog's poop.